Listen to this article

 Practical Example

-Lisa set a goal to purchase a home in five years.
-By creating a dedicated savings plan and adjusting her budget annually, she was able to save a 20% down payment, ensuring her financial runway remained intact.
+Lisa set a goal to buy a home in five years.
+She created a dedicated savings plan and reviewed her budget annually.
+This focus allowed her to save a 20% down payment without derailing her other financial goals.

-For more insights and tools to manage your finances effectively, explore our Financial Life Expectancy Calculators and other resources available on our website.
+For more tools to help you plan, explore our Financial Life Expectancy Calculators and other resources across the site.

 See what our calculators can do for you